Bertha Township, Todd County, Minnesota

 Bertha Township is a township in Todd County, Minnesota, United States.
-The population was 397 at the 2000 census.
+The population was 397 at the 2000 census and rose to 401 for the 2020 census.

 Bertha Township was organized in 1878, and named for Bertha Ristan, an early settler.

 Geography

 According to the United States Census Bureau, the township has a total area of 35.4 sqmi, all land.